biblequiz/BibleQuiz.com/_pages/history/2000/nationals.md

     * Evan Distad
     * Erica Streifel
     * Jared Gafkjen
+* **Preliminaries**:
+  * Round 1: Lost to Dixon A/G, Dixon, MO 45 to 105
+  * Round 2: Lost to Expressway A/G, Buffalo, NY 70 to 260
+  * Round 3: Lost to Braeswood A/G, Houston, TX 30 to 170
+  * Round 4: Lost to Cornerstone A/G, Fremont, NC 55 to 175
+  * Round 5: Lost to Cedar Park A/G #2, Bothell, WA 0 to 165
+  * Round 6: Lost to First A/G, Aurora, CO 50 to 90
+  * Round 7: Lost to First A/G, East Lansing, MI 35 to 245
 * **Round Robin**:
   * Round 1: Lost to Chester Christian Center, Chesterland, OH 5 to 235
   * Round 2: Lost to Tacoma Life Center, Tacoma, WA 95 to 100